 As in all projects, unless you are already knowledgeable about the topic area, it is best to start with introductory resources and then to consult more focused works; moving from secondary to primary resources.

 Articles, books and government documents can provide you with an overview of your topic and help you think of search terms that you might not have thought of otherwise.
 They will also cite primary authorities such as statutes and case law.
 You can then use the primary sources cited in the secondary sources as a jumping off point to find other primary sources.

-Some of the databases linked to in this Guide are subscription databases.
-Access is available to these databases on the Widener campus and off.
+Some of the databases linked to in this guide are subscription databases.
+Access is available to these databases on the Widener Law Commonwealth campus and off.

 * Illiad connection only works on campus.